scherichel/skeletic/README.md

-foupress
+Skeletic
 ========

-Foupress is a WordPress starter theme based on Foundation 5 by Zurb
+Skeletic is a lightweight WordPress starter theme.